 The Secret to Finding Your Ideal Customers

 Need help finding customers?
 Not sure who they are or where they hang out?
-Your first step is to focus on defining your target audience, and part of that process involves creating something called a customer persona.
+Your first step is to focus on identifying your target customers, and part of that process involves creating something called a customer persona.

 If you’ve never heard of it, not to worry.
 I’ll explain everything.
 But if you’re thinking that it’s simply an imaginary customer you dream up — you’d be wrong, and you should keep reading.